Capgemini/.github/profile/README.md

 If you work for Capgemini, please ask a colleague who is already a member to request access for you via https://github.com/Capgemini/Governance/issues/new/choose

+If you can't find a colleague who is already a member, join the 'Engineering Community - Open' Microsoft Team and ask in the 'Github Organisation' channel there.

+### Membership Criteria
 You will need to provide the following information:

-* Your GitHub user ID
+* Your Capgemini GitHub user ID - which must have MFA enabled
 * Your full name, as listed in the corporate directory
 * The full name of the practice or team that you work for